Jeiwan/uniswapv3-book/content/docs/milestone_4/path.md

 These are the functions that we'll need to implement:
 1. calculating the number of pools in a path;
-1. figuring out if a path has multiple tokens;
+1. figuring out if a path has multiple pools;
 1. extracting first pool parameters from a path;
 1. proceeding to the next pair in a path;
 1. and decoding first pool parameters.